 News from the group

-For more news, please check out our news!
+For more news and picture of our research, please check out our news page

 Since the development of microbes and higher eukaryotes coevolution has resulted in specific interaction mechanisms.
-It is well known that symbiotic bacteria influence the life cycle, and are essential for the homeostasis of the eukaryotic host.
-However in most cases, the factors driving and influencing the cross-kingdom interactions are unknown.
+It is well known that symbiotic bacteria and fungi influence the life cycle, and are essential for the homeostasis of many eukaryotes.
+However, in most cases, the factors driving and influencing the cross-kingdom interactions are unknown.

 - Analytical Chemistry (UHPLC, UHPLC-MS, NMR, MALDI etc.)